Click a flag for an approximate translation.

 Example: a large-scale health reform strategy in Afghanistan.
 The government supported a major initial analysis of the corruption weaknesses in the Afghan health system, carried out by the Afghanistan Independent Anti-Corruption Committee (MEC) in 2016, despite knowing it would be highly critical.
 The principal parts of the reform strategy were: Expanding the role of the local Health communities (Shuras); Expanding Independent Oversight; Overhauled Auditing; Strengthening the Independent Council; Much closer liaison with the Attorney General to advance prosecutions; Independent oversight and monitoring of all senior health appointments; and Improving the quality of imported Pharmaceuticals via an overhauled regulatory body amalgamating several previous bodies.

 A major feature of the reform strategy was that the Anti-Corruption Committee instituted an independent ‘Active quarterly follow up’ of the recommendations and the Ministry action plan.
 This is done by a team of two people, who spend one month every quarter vising hospital and Ministry sites to see what progress is being made.
 They write a detailed progress report which is discussed with the Minister and his health leadership team each quarter, and which is published and publicised in the media.
-The sixth of these quarterly follow up reports has recently been published by the Afghanistan independent Anti-Corruption Committee (2018).
+These quarterly follow up reports are published by the Afghanistan independent Anti-Corruption Committee.